 To prepare the sample for live imaging, use a pair of forceps to gently place 2-3 pairs of testes in a of 4-5 l drop of PBS on a square glass cover slip.
 Adjust the ratio of testes number to PBS volume appropriately as too much liquid will prevent cells from spreading properly when squashed and too little liquid will cause cells to burst.

 (Authors: Will there be images of the result of too much and too little liquid?)
+No

 Next, tear open each testis with a pair of forceps at an appropriate position to maximize the presence of the desired germline cell types in the preparation.
 The contents of the testis will mostly egress from the torn region onto the slide during the squashing step.